The GWAR Placement Exam (GPE)

 The GPE is not a pass/fail test; it is a placement test.
 Students will have 75 minutes to write their response.
 Each student’s response is scored three times using a point scale of 1-6.
 The three scores are combined to produce the student’s total score.
 Review the GPE Scoring Rubric to become familiar with the point system used to score GPE responses.

 Depending on their total scores, students will be required to take from one to three writing courses in order to graduate.
 Students who score an 11 or above enroll in a Writing Intensive course.
 Students who score 8-10 take a GWAR Portfolio course and then a Writing Intensive course.
 Students who score 7 or lower enroll in English 301A, then a GWAR Portfolio course, then a Writing Intensive course.
 Here are two Sample GPE Prompts that will help students become familiar with the format and expectations of the GPE: Sample GPE Prompt #1 and Sample GPE Prompt #2.

 You must sign up prior to the deadline in order to take the GPE.
 You can register by visiting Testing & Evaluation in Brotman Hall, Room 216 or by calling 562-985-4007.
 You can find additional information about the test here: Testing & Evaluation.

 February 18, 2017 (Deadline to register 1/27/17)

 Please note that if you are applying for extra time to complete the GPE exam, you must contact Testing & Evaluation one week in advance of these deadlines.

 Fall 2016 Workshop Descriptions and Dates

-Please call us at (562) 985-4329 to reserve a seat in one or more of the workshops listed below.
+Please call us on or after February 1st at (562) 985-4329 to reserve a seat in one or more of the workshops listed below.
 Students are welcome to attend workshops without being signed up to take the GPE.